-'''

 offset-of the first byte in the memory region to transfer.

 values-The array to receive the bytes.

-start-The first index in array to fill.

-'''

 count-The maximum number of bytes to copy.

 OffsetOutOfBoundsException-when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.